staltz/callbag-flatten/readme.md

 # callbag-flatten

 Callbag operator that flattens a higher-order callbag source.
 Like RxJS "switch" or xstream "flatten".
-Use it with `map` to get behavior equivalent to "flatMap".
+Use it with `map` to get behavior equivalent to "switchMap".
 Works on either pullable or listenable sources.

 `npm install callbag-flatten`